 In Pet Vet, you get work as a vet to cure dolphins, seals, koala bears, kangaroos, and much more.
 You’ll also learn incredible things about the animals as you treat and care for them.

-It’s not only a fun, interactive game, it’s educational.
+It’s not only a fun, interactive game, but it’s also educational.

 - Why Video Games are Good for Our Mental Health